Make Mine Music: Without You

 This segment is a ballad of lost love, sung by Andy Russell.

 Casey at the Bat

 This segment featured Jerry Colonna, reciting the poem also titled "Casey at the Bat" by Ernest Thayer, about the arrogant ballplayer whose cockiness was his undoing.
 The setting is 1902, in the town of Mudville.
 A few moments are exaggerated or altered and music is added.
-A sequel to this segment called Casey Bats Again was released on June 18, 1954 as theatrical short.
+A sequel film to this segment titled Casey Bats Again was released on June 18, 1954 as a standalone theatrical short.

 Two Silhouettes

 This segment featured two rotoscoped live-action ballet dancers, David Lichine and Tania Riabouchinskaya, moving in silhouette with animated backgrounds and characters.
 The dancers are accompanied by two putti, also in silhouette.
 Dinah Shore sang the title song.

 Peter and the Wolf

 The segment "Peter and the Wolf" is an animated dramatization of the 1936 musical composition by Sergei Prokofiev, with narration by actor Sterling Holloway.
 A Russian boy named Peter sets off into the forest to hunt the wolf with his animal friends: a bird named Sascha, a duck named Sonia, and a cat named Ivan.
 Just like in Prokofiev's piece, each character is represented with a specific musical accompaniment: Peter by the String Quartet, Sascha by the Flute, Sonia by the Oboe, Ivan by the Clarinet, Grandpapa by the Bassoon, the Hunters through their gunfire by the Kettledrums, and the evil Wolf primarily by horns and cymbals.